-Risks and Side Effects of Sperm Donation Mexico
+Risks and Side Effects of Sperm Donation

 Risks and side effects of sperm donation in Mexico include the potential displacement of the embryos into the cervix, resulting in a lost embryo, or in the fallopian tubes, resulting in tubal (ectopic) pregnancy and multiple pregnancies.
 If IVF is successful, a normal pregnancy will be carried out.
-If IVF with sperm donation results in an unsuccessful pregnancy or no pregnancy, different methods of IVF should be considered, such as Embryo Adoption or IUI methods.
+If IVF with sperm donation results in an unsuccessful pregnancy or no pregnancy, different methods of IVF should be considered, such as Embryo Adoption or IUI treatment.

-Success Rates of Sperm Donation Mexico
+Success Rates of Sperm Donation

 Sperm donation Mexico is accompanied by high success rates while bearing in mind the age of the woman, the number of embryos transferred and cryopreserved and the recipient’s response to fertility treatment.
 Success rates are higher for women under 35, but resulting pregnancies from sperm donor insemination is no different than resulting pregnancies achieved through normal intercourse.